-The power of your brand relies on the strength of your story.
+The power of your brand community relies on the strength of your story.
 So, how can you effectively spark a story for your start-up brand?
-Start by deciding which archetype your brand best defines itself as.
+Start by deciding which archetype your brand community best defines itself as.

 STEP 1: Decide on Your Brand’s Archetype

 Identity plays a major role in the story your brand wants to tell because you need to elevate the emotional appeal.
 Here are 12 basic archetypes your brand should consider:

 - The Magician makes dreams come true